BlackAsLight/DocScripts/README.md

 Please create an issue here on GitHub if you find any bugs, have suggestions about improvements or other script ideas.

+For those of you who find yourselves here and don't know GitHub.
+All the code above is open source.
+Meaning you can check it all out for malicious code, or if you can't read JavaScript, someone you trust can check it out for malicious code.
+Answers to some commonly asked questions:
+1. No, none of these scripts breaks the game rules.
+2. I can't tell if you do or don't choose to install these scripts.
+I don't get a notification of any sorts if you decide to install or run any of it.
+3. Likewise, I cannot see any information it provides or collects for you.
+All I can do is provide you with simple step by step guides for set up and hope you did it right.

 ## Installation

 ### For Chrome, Microsoft Edge, Firefox, Opera Next, Dolphin Browser, and UC Browser users